adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 ## Working With Nested Directory Groups in Active Directory

-Note: The approach originally defined in this section did not quite work.
-It will have to wait for future bug fix release.

-If your directory groups are structured in a nested manner so that users are not in one simple named directory group, you will need to run more complex LDAP queries to enumerate the list of users.
-For example you might have a group nesting structure like this:
+Note: Prior to release 2.2, nested groups were not supported by User Sync.

+You might have a group nesting structure like this:

     All_Divisions
   		Blue_Division
   		       User1@example.com
   		       User2@example.com
   		Green_Division
   		       User3@example.com
   		       User4@example.com

-A future release of user sync will support this transparently.
+You can map All_Divisions to an Adobe user group or product configuration in the `groups:` section of the configuration file.
+The effect of this is to treat all users contained directly in All_Divisions or in any group contained directly or indirectly in All_Divisions as a member of the All_Divisions directory group.
+No additional configuration parameters are required.

+Starting in release 2.2, nested directory groups are supported by default by User Sync.

 ---